 - To check your ratings, log in to the submission page instructions and click "View Ratings."

-How will my ratings by used?
+How will my ratings be used?

 - Ratings are used to determine the effectiveness of your writing.
 This helps our university assess the undergraduate learning goal of writing.

 - Students whose submissions are primarily “superior” will be given a “writes with distinction” designation on their transcript.
 This requires an overall average score of 3.75.